plasma-umass/coz/README.md

 ```

 ## Building
 To build Coz, just clone this repository and run `scons`.
-Adding `mode=release` will build an optimized version with less debug logging.
+Adding `mode=release` will build an optimized version without debug output.

 You can install Coz by running `scons install`, with an optional `prefix=<install prefix>` argument if you do not want to install to `/usr/local`.